mkerker/dckr/docker.md

 -   The logs command will output the *entire* logs of the container.
 (Sometimes, that will be too much.
 Let's see how to address that.)

-#### View only the tail of the logs
+#### Step 7: View only the tail of the logs

 To avoid being spammed with eleventy pages of output, we can use the --tail option:
 ```
- $ docker logs --tail 3 068 Fri Feb 20 00:55:35 UTC Fri Feb 20 00:55:36 UTC Fri Feb 20 00:55:37 UTC
+ $ docker logs --tail 3 068
+ Fri Feb 20 00:55:35 UTC
+ Fri Feb 20 00:55:36 UTC
+ Fri Feb 20 00:55:37 UTC
 ```
 -   The parameter is the number of lines that we want to see.

- Follow the logs in real time
+#### Step 8: Follow the logs in real time

-Just like with the standard UNIX command tail -f, we can follow the logs of our container:
+Just like with the standard UNIX command `tail -f`, we can `follow` the logs of our container:
 ```
- $ docker logs --tail 1 --follow 068 Fri Feb 20 00:57:12 UTC
+ $ docker logs --tail 1 --follow 068
+ Fri Feb 20 00:57:12 UTC
  Fri Feb 20 00:57:13 UTC ^C
 ```
 -   This will display the last line in the log file.